cbsudux/Mumbai-slum-segmentation/index.md

 ![kurla](/assets/images/kurla.jpg)

-When we spoke to the local slum dwellers, we realised that the situation was worse than we expected, and they faced a lot of serious issues.
+When we spoke to the local slum dwellers, we realised that the situation was worse than we expected.

 We wanted to help.